newjersey/innovation.nj.gov/content/_playbooks/developing-creative-concepts.md

 If possible, it’s good to give your creative team time to develop their ideas, especially if your message is especially complicated or nuanced.

-Don’t forget to allocate time for feedback and remember, the more you “noodle” with the work with repeated small changes that don’t impact the quality of the work, the longer it will take to finalize your creative concepts.
+Don’t forget to allocate time for feedback and remember, the more you "noodle" with the work with repeated small changes that don’t impact the quality of the work, the longer it will take to finalize your creative concepts.

 ## Do it in a day